ibm-cloud-docs/Backup/multivaulting.md

 6. Click **Vault Settings**.
 7. In the **Vault Settings** window, click **Add Vault**.
 8. In the **New Vault** window,
-   1. In the Vault Profile menu, choose **Enter Vault Settings** to create a new entry.
+   1. In the Vault Profile menu, choose **Enter Vault Settings** to create an entry.
 Don't update the existing entry, it doesn't work.
    2. The vault name can't be the same as the other vault name.
 Try adding a `-2` tag to the end of it.

        The vault name field has a 15 character limit.